Japanese Encephalitis Workup

 Lumbar Puncture

-The opening pressure is usually normal but may be raised.
+The opening pressure usually is normal but may be raised.

 Immunoassays